Libyans storm Islamist militia base in Benghazi

 “This place is like the Bastille.
 This is where Gaddafi controlled Libya from, and then Ansar al-Sharia took it over.
 This is a turning point for the people of Benghazi.”

-Thousands of Libyans had earlier marched in Benghazi in support of democracy and against the Islamist militias that the United States blames for the assault on its consulate.
+Thousands of Libyans had earlier marched in Benghazi in support of democracy and against the Islamist militias that Washington blames for the assault on its consulate.
 Hundreds of Ansar al-Sharia supporters held their own protest.

 The “Rescue Benghazi day” demonstration called for the government to disband armed groups that have refused to give up their weapons since the NATO-backed revolution last year.